 - “How is work ? ”

 Typically, you shake hands when you meet someone and you shake hands firmly.
 This is common everywhere.
 One additional thing is, if you are meeting a girl or woman and you know the girl or woman well, it is common to Hug the person.
 Just a light hug, where you just put arm around her back and just touch your head lightly.
-This not the hug like they show in movies Just a friendly way to hug someone if you know the person well.
+This not the hug like they show in movies 😉 Just a friendly way to hug someone if you know the person well ( You do not do this with strangers, only people you know very well ).
 It is etiquette to just greet a lady by shaking hand for the first couple of times until you know the person.
-But, sometimes if you meet someone in the club while dancing, then it is different, you may hug the person second time because you danced with them…it depends.
-In general, you only hug women or girls you know very well and it is etiquette to hug women in America.
+But, sometimes if you meet someone in the club while dancing, then it is different, you may hug the person second time or so depending on how they greet you next time and if they try to show hugging gesture by coming close to you…the reason is that you danced with them and you already had some sort of physical contact and they know you better…anyways, it depends, you cannot randomly hug anyone…you need to read the cues.
+In general, you only hug women or girls you know very well and it is etiquette to hug women, whom you know very well, in America.

 Lets say, you used the city bus for travelling, it is courtesy to thank the driver.
 We may not be used to this, but in US, people thank Driver when they are getting down.
 General etiquette rule, if someone does any favor to you, you just thank them.
 If not, it is considered rude.